nhat8002nguyen/web-scrape/selenium/download_box_com_files/README.md

 ## how to run this

-1. Install dependencies by running 'python3.10 -m pip install -r requirements.txt'
+1. Install dependencies with python3.10

 2. Modify the 'ROOT' variable in .env to match the project folder path of current machine.